melonmanchan/simple-github-webhook/README.md

 SECRET  | The GitHub secret for authentication | None (required!)
 HOOK_PATH  | The sub-path that the script runs under | /
 PORT  | The port the script runs under | 8080
-BRANCH  | The git branch that the webhook is listening for commits | master
+BRANCH  | The git branch that the webhook is listening for commits | undefined (all)

 So for example, if you'd like to listen to changes to the feature-foo branch on port 1337 and run a script every time someone commits to the branch in